 Connecticut office aids families in navigating through the Probate Court system.
 Our

 experienced probate attorneys can handle the administration of your loved oneís estate.

 Brian Mahonís position of Probate Judge gives him a unique perspective on the

 process.
 While ethical rules prevent him from being involved in contested

 cases or cases that would appear in the Meriden Probate District, our office

 can handle probate matters in other districts throughout Connecticut.
 If you have estate planning

-needs or require a probate lawyer, contact our office today for a free and confidential consultation.
+needs and require an estate planning attorney, a lawyer specializing in wills, or require a probate lawyer, contact our office today for a free and confidential consultation.

 | Printable Version